oxygenxml/oxygen-cmis-plugin/README.md

-# Oxygen-XML-Editor-CMIS-Plugin
+# CMIS Plugin for Oxygen XML Editor and Web Author

-Integration plugin between Oxygen XML Editor and any CMIS enabled server.
+Integration plugin between any CMIS enabled server and Oxygen XML Editor and Web Author.